What Is an Encrypted Email?

 S/MIME is an end-to-end encryption protocol that encrypts the email’s text and attachments.
 It’s a newer standard than PGP, and it’s easier to use because most email clients, like Outlook and Apple Mail, support it out-of-the-box.
 So, there’s no need for additional software.

 S/MIME is a corporate-friendly option because it’s an efficient, open standard that anyone can implement into their email infrastructure.
-So, organizations can set their network to encrypt all emails end-to-end automatically.
+So, organizations can set their network to automatically encrypt all emails end-to-end.

 Proprietary Encryption Protocols